Networking and Social Media

 On the gratitude front and keeping in touch:

-I learned this strategy from Pam founder of Career Makers: If I used to work with Jackie and she introduced me to Rose, I will thank her for that introduction.
-If Rose introduces me to Cheri then I will go back and thank Rose and Jackie.
+Strategy from Pam, founder of Career Makers: If Jackie introduces me to Rose, I will thank her for that introduction.
+If Rose introduces me to Cheri then I will thank Rose and Jackie.
 I will let Jackie know that her connecting me to Rose has led to my meeting Cheri.
 Continually show your gratitude for the help and advice you receive.

-Tips for shy people – from Careeralism.com – Good read for the not-so-shy too!
+- Tips for shy people – from Careeralism.com

 - Your own family and friends, and faith or social groups (obvious no?)